ChenQiqian/learn-notes/docs/ielts/speaking/part2.md

     explain why you would like to buy this gift for your friend

+!!!question "花费超过预期"
+    Describe a time when you had to pay more than you expected for something

+    + what you were paying for
+    + how you felt when you saw the price
+    + what you did about it

+    explain why the amount of money you had to pay was unexpected

-a gift of a clothes that had her name on
+a gift of a clothes that had her/my name on

-a t-shirt
+### 玩具

+!!!question "玩具"
+    describe a toy that you often played with as a child

+    + what kind of toy it was
+    + how old you are when you can got it
+    + whether you played with the toy by yourself or with other people

+    explain how you felt about this toy